code-kern-ai/bricks/classifiers/reference_relevance/gpt_cross_encoder/code_snippet_refinery.md

             {
                 "role": "system",
                 "content": f"""
                     Take a breath.
-You are assessing the relevance of question-fact pairs.
+You are assessing the relevance of question-reference pairs.
-                    If a fact is directly related to the topic of the question (e.g. directly or even by implying consequences), it is "Relevant".
+                    If a reference is directly related to the topic of the question (e.g. directly or even by implying consequences), it is "Relevant".
                     If there is no connection, it is "Irrelevant".
-In case of doubt, the fact is "Irrelevant".
+In case of doubt, the reference is "Irrelevant".

-                        Fact: {record[FACT].text}
+                        Reference: {record[REFERENCE].text}
-                        Question: {record[ATTRIBUTE].text}
+                        Question: {record[QUESTION].text}

                     Determine the relevance.
 Give a score from 0 to 100 for this (100 would be a straight answer to the question).
                     Answer ONLY with the score itself (i.e. a number between 0 and 100).